salihzeki12000/local-1/README.md

-# Locals
+# Local
-A web application centered around itinerary building, 'Locals' allows you to customize your vacations based on suggestions from people who are residents in the location you are visiting, and provides you with customized map and itinerary for the day!
+A web application centered around itinerary building, 'Local' allows you to customize your vacations based on suggestions from locals.
+Plan your day by adding activities to your favorites, then go over to your itinerary page to add your selections to your daily itinerary.
+Users can also view a map of their favorites or even export their itinerary to Google calendar.

 ## Notable Features
+- Persistent User Favorites & Itinerary
-- Drag and Drop Itinerary Builder
+- Drag & Drop Itinerary Builder
+- Rate & Favorite Local Suggestions
+- Create a Suggestion
-- Google Calendar Integration
+- Sign in with Google Auth
-- Customized Maps
-- Rating & Favoriting Locations
+- Google Calendar, Maps, Places, & Geocoding Integration

 ## Dependencies
 - Node 5.10.x or above
 - NPM 3.8.x or above
 - React
 - Knex
 - PSQL
 - Express
-- Google API- Maps, Calendar & Auth
+- Google API- Maps, Places, Geocoding, Calendar & Auth
 - Babel
 - Webpack
 - HTML 5